raspberrypilearning/fart-detector/WORKSHEET.md

 ## Step 3: Build a resistor ladder DAC

-The problem we now have is that despite the addition of the 47k resistor the air quality sensor has quite a large analogue range that it can supply.
+The problem we now have is that despite the addition of the 47k resistor the air quality sensor has quite a large voltage range.
+0 volts would be in a vacuum (no air, e.g. space) and the maximum 3.3 would be in a terrible, eye watering, SBD fart.
+Depending on the background quality of the air the output voltage of the sensor can be anywhere within that range.
+So we need a reliable way to always bring that voltage down to just below the GPIO threshold under different air quality conditions.

+To do this we need *another* variable resistor, one that we can control.
+We could use a [potentiometer](http://en.wikipedia.org/wiki/Potentiometer) for this but you would always need to manually tune it to the background air before it could be used.
+This is not ideal if you want to set the trap and wait for an unsuspecting victim.
+The background air quality can change naturally in the mean time and thus the alarm might go off without a fart.
+Awkward.

 ![](./images/ladder_schematic.png)